esprfid/esp-rfid/README.md

 ### Tests

 #### How many RFID Tag can be handled?
-* Write some user data on File System worth:
+Write some user data on File System worth:

-100 seperate
+* 100 seperate "userfile"
 * random 4 Bytes long UID and
 * "Test Name Test Surname Label" as User Name and
 * each have access status integer "1" or "0".

 Total 4,284 Bytes